turingschool-examples/frontend-mod-1-prework/section1/README.md

 1. Link to the commit you made with your complete Section 1 pre-work🌟
 2. A screenshot of your complete Turing Terminal challenges
+3. A screenshot or photo upload of your notes, including your vocabulary/JavaScript reserved keywords section.

 <br>